Geography of food: Food production

 Water stress, desertification, and erosion are leading to loss of arable land.
-Agricultural practices use the bulk of the Earth’s fresh water – up to 70 percent – and those numbers are predicted to rise by 50-100 percent by 2025’.
+Agricultural practices use the bulk of the Earth's fresh water – up to 70 percent – and those numbers are predicted to rise by 50-100 percent by 2025.
 Countries are being forced to divert more water than ever before to irrigate their land.
 Hydroelectric dams and mega-canal projects are becoming the new standard for countries like Egypt that can no longer depend on rainfall or natural flood cycles.
 These water shortages are also causing a source of conflict between neighboring nations as they live with increasingly high levels of water scarcity.
 Policy responses to these events could be implemented in order to strengthen the socio-economic growth, human health statuses, and environmental sustainability of these areas.
 Combining current limitations with water and transitions from practices such as agroforestry and shifting cultivation makes land susceptible to aeolian erosion by weakening soil composition and exposing larger areas of land to destructive wind.
 Aeolian erosion largely effects deserted areas, reducing air quality, polluting water sources, and limiting fertility of nearby land.

 Climate change is creating more extreme weather patterns, and agricultural practices are estimated to cause from 10 to 12 percent of greenhouses gas emissions.
 Warming will increase the previously mentioned rates of desertification and insect activity and agricultural zones near the equator may be lost.
 However, due to the uneven warming that will probably occur, higher latitudes are expected to warm up at faster rates than other areas of the globe.
 Scientists are now presenting the idea that areas in Canada and Siberia may become suitable for farming at the industrial scale, and that those areas will be able to account for any farmland that is lost at the equator.
-Conservative estimates place the shift of traditional crops (maize, grain, potatoes) northward at 50 to 70 kilometers a decade.
+Conservative estimates place the shift of traditional crops (maize, grain, potatoes) northward at 50-70 kilometers (31-43 miles) a decade.
 It is also believed that non-traditional crops (berries, sunflowers, melons) could be established on the southern sides of these countries.
 Changes in climate may force humans to adapt, adopt new practices, and alter old habits to promote success in the uncertain age of climate change ahead.